SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Architecture

 \subsubsection{Dataflow Optimization Techniques}

-Instructions like $Load_{wgt}$ create non-overlapping overhead, which can significantly impact PillarAcc's execution time.
-To minimize this overhead, a large active pillar tile $T^a$ is preferred, and the GSU adaptively adjusts the tile size to accommodate varying sparsity patterns (as observed in Figure~\ref{fig:latency-breakdown}).
-This adaptive approach works well for typical SpConv but has limited impact on SpStConv and SpDeconv.
-In this section, we introduce unique dataflow optimization techniques to effectively serve all types of sparse convolution operations.
+Instructions like $Load_{wgt}$ introduce non-overlapping overhead, significantly affecting \arch's execution time.
+To mitigate this overhead, it is crucial to maximize weight reuse by increasing the number of input data sharing the same weight, referred to as the active pillar tile $T^a$.
+The GSU is capable of adaptively adjusting this tile size to accommodate various sparsity patterns as described in Fig.~\ref{fig:latency-breakdown}(d-f).
+This adaptive strategy works particularly effectively for the standard sparse convolution operations (SpConv, SpConv-S, SpConv-P), but its impact is limited for SpStConv and SpDeconv.
+In this section, we will introduce unique dataflow optimization techniques designed to efficiently handle all types of sparse convolution operations.

-\textbf{Weight Grouping: } In SpStConv, the convolution operation has a fixed stride ($=2$), limiting input reuse opportunities.
-However, careful analysis of convolution patterns reveals new possibilities for input data reuse.
-Observing that every other pixel is processed for SpConv with a stride of two, we identify weight index groups following striding patterns: \{0,2,6,8\}, \{1,7\}, \{3,5\}, and \{4\}.
-As shown in Figure~\ref{fig:dataflow_opt}(a), using conventional weight ordering results in the average reuse of 1.33.
-In contrast, processing input according to weight index groups enables input reuse within each group, increasing the average reuse to 4.
-For instance, the left figure of Figure~\ref{fig:dataflow_opt}(c) shows that PillarAcc experienced a 12.7\% overhead from SPP2's first SpStConv, but weight grouping successfully reduced the overhead to 6.3\%.

-\textbf{Ganged Scatter: } In SpDeconv cases, no accumulation is required, and each input is dedicated to its corresponding outputs.
-As a result, using the default output-stationary dataflow at the scatter out is inefficient.
-PillarAcc's configurable dataflow architecture allows changing the outer loop from the input channel to the weight kernel, enabling to scatter immediately after the computation of each loaded weight kernel, known as the ganged scatter.
-Ganged scatter is like grouping output production for each weight together.
-In the example shown in Figure~\ref{fig:dataflow_opt}(b), the average reuse increases from 1 in the non-ganged case to 4 in the ganged scatter case.
-For instance, the right figure of Figure~\ref{fig:dataflow_opt}(c) shows that PillarAcc experienced a 37.5\% overhead from SPP2's third SpDeconv, but weight grouping successfully reduced the overhead to 14.1\%.